wdlkmpx/gmrun/README.md

       completion).

     * Configuration file: ~/.gmrunrc or /etc/gmrunrc.
       Check one of them, configuration is very simple.
 From that file you can change window position and width, history size, terminal, URL handlers, etc.

     * CTRL-Enter runs the command in a terminal.
-CTRL-Enter without any command starts a new terminal.
+    * CTRL-Enter without any command starts a new terminal.

-    * Config file parameter: History.
-History is maintained in the file " ~/.gmrun_history ".
+    * History is maintained in the file "~/.gmrun_history".

     * CTRL-R to search backwards through history.
     * CTRL-S to search forward through history.